Bettws, Bridgend: Governance

-In the Senedd Bettws is in the constituency of Bridgend for which Carwyn Jones, the First Minister of Wales, has been the Member of the Senedd since 1999.
+In the Senedd, Bettws is in the constituency of Bridgend.

 For European elections Bettws was in the Wales constituency prior to 2020.

-At the county level, Bettws is an electoral ward to Bridgend County Borough Council, since 1995 electing one county councillor.
-Until June 2012 this was Labour councillor Christopher Michaelides who, shortly after finishing his year as county mayor and a month after winning the 2012 elections, died from cancer.
+At the county level, Bettws was from 1995 until 2022 an electoral ward for Bridgend County Borough Council, electing one county councillor.
+Since 2022 Bettws has formed part of the three-member Garw Valley ward.

+At the Community Council level Bettws is administered by Garw Valley Community Council.

 Demography

 In the 2011 census Bettws village had 910 dwellings, 884 households and a population of 2,253 (1,093 males and 1,157 females).
 The average age of residents was 36 years.
-Of those aged between 16 and 74, 48.4% had no academic qualifications or one GCSE.
-According to the census, 707 people were economically inactive of which 117 of those that stated they were economically active were unemployed.
-Christianity was the majority religion in the village being represented by 978 individuals, with 1061 recorded as having no religion and 195 whose religion was not stated.
+Of those aged between 16 and 74, 48.4% had no academic qualifications or only one GCSE.
+According to the census, 707 people said they were economically inactive, but 117 of those were unemployed.
+Christianity was the majority religion in the village, with 978 individuals.
+There were 1061 recorded as having no religion and 195 whose religion was not stated.